Particular/docs.particular.net/servicecontrol/migrations/replacing-error-instances/containers.md

 Now, the old and new Error instance's are both available, but the old Error instance is not ingesting messages.

 When confident of a successful upgrade, the old Error instance can be removed.
-If the old Error instance is not deployed in a container, refer to the instructions for removing teh old instance in the [ServiceControl Management](scmu.md#create-a-new-error-instance) or [PowerShell](powershell.md#create-a-new-error-instance) guides.
+If the old Error instance is not deployed in a container, refer to the instructions for removing the old instance in the [ServiceControl Management](scmu.md#replace-the-error-instance-create-a-new-error-instance) or [PowerShell](powershell.md#replace-the-error-instance-create-a-new-error-instance) guides.